MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

   not be used for this purpose (as it was in tutorial :ref:`Baroclinic Ocean Gyre <tutorial_baroclinic_gyre>`).
   Thus, :varlink:`tRef` is only employed here as a reference to compute density anomalies.
-In principle, one could define :varlink:`tRef` to a more representative array of values at each level, but for most applications any gain is numerical accuracy is small, and a single representative value suffices.
+In principle, one could define :varlink:`tRef` to a more representative array of values at each level, but for most applications any gain in numerical accuracy is small, and a single representative value suffices.

   .. literalinclude:: ../../../verification/tutorial_reentrant_channel/input/data
        :start-at: rhoConst